bheisig/cli/README.md

 *   Perfectly suited to create a single binary file from your application
 *   Simple interface
 *   Separate your features by commands
+*   Runs on POSIX-like systems (GNU/Linux, MacOS, …) and Windows
 *   Error/exception handling
 *   Optional colored output based on log level
 *   Log to standard or error output